Medium-Term Management Plan

 • Expand into other Southeast Asian markets

-• Established corporate venture capital (CVC) fund and started investment
+• Made investments through corporate venture capital (CVC) fund (Dioseve, Inc., FamiOne, Inc.)

 • Maintain stable and efficient financial structure

-• Undertake re-review of unprofitable products in portfolio
+• Undertake review of unprofitable products in portfolio

-• Continue responding to cost increases stemming from external factors
+• Continue responding to cost increases stemming from change in the external environment

 • Continued review of quality management system

-• Build global risk management and compliance structure
+• Put in place globally minded risk management and compliance structure

-• Named to the White 500 (top 500 enterprises) in Certified Health & Productivity Management Outstanding Organizations Recognition Program (ASKA Pharmaceutical Holdings for third straight year, ASKA Pharmaceutical for sixth year)
+• Recognized as White 500 enterprise under Certified Health & Productivity Management Outstanding Organizations Recognition Program (ASKA Pharmaceutical Holdings for the fourth straight year, ASKA Pharmaceutical for the seventh straight year)

 • Strengthen HR development through Next-Generation Leader Development Program